Welcome To Our Winners Gallery 2017!

 Unsung Hero Award The Winner SHIV SAMA Presented by – Cllr Mubashar Chaudhry

 SHIV SAMA often referred to as The one-man show that has made a difference to communities Unseen, Shiv Sama works with lots of community organisations to organise Indian community events so that Indian people have an equal voice in their communities and are valued and respected along with all religions.
-Shiv works closely with and driven the South Gloustershire Race Equality to represent and get equal opportunities in health, education, housing and Police service and also work with SARI(Stand Against Racial Inequality) to deal with hate crimes in the community.
+Shiv works closely with and driven the South Gloustershire Race Equality to represent and get equal opportunities in health, education, housing and Police service and also works with SARI(Stand Against Racial Inequality) to deal with hate crimes in the community.
 He sits on Bristol Inequality and Diversity Trust to lend a voice to help BAME communities have a voice in Bristol.

 “I am able to network within all communities and enable different people to understand what aims and objectives need to be undertaken to succeed in the plan for projects.
 I bring to the forefront the problems and work hard with others to find the best viable solutions.”